 Black Bean Quesadillas (with cheese and corn)

-- 19 ounce can unsalted black beans , rinsed and drained (about 2 cups)
+- 19 ounce can of unsalted (or no salt added) black beans , rinsed and drained (about 2 cups)

 - 2 teaspoons taco seasoning (or to taste)

 - ½ teaspoon chipotle powder or smoked paprika

 - ½ cup fresh corn kernels (or thawed and drained frozen corn or drained canned corn)

 - ⅓ cup red onion , peeled and minced

 - 2 to 3 tablespoons fresh cilantro , chopped